 Some classes will be expected to proceed through the program with a few breaks, completing their studies in about 18 months.
 Some of our classes will have a 17-week break to allow students to work, return home, or repeat failed courses.
 This option will have students complete their studies in about 21 months.

 Approximately 50 per cent of the day is spent on theory discussions in a classroom setting, followed by hands-on practical training in the shops and hangar located at BCIT’s state-of-the-art Aerospace Technology Campus.
-The program is designed to follow a national/international set of standards and is approved by Transport Canada (TC) and the Canadian Council for Aviation and Aerospace (CCAA).
+The program is designed to follow a national/ international set of standards and is approved by Transport Canada (TC).
 Successful completion of the diploma program will result in an experience credit of 18 months (of the 48 months) required by TC to obtain an AME M license.
-Successful graduation from this program may qualify you for national certification from TC and CCAA.
-AME licenses are not granted by Transport Canada until the applicant has reached age 21, and the required work experience is obtained.
+Successful graduation from this program may qualify you for a national certification from TC.

 For the last 50 years, graduates from the AME M program have found employment in both the national and international aviation industry.
 Some graduates have gone on to become managers and owners of domestic and international aircraft maintenance establishments.